belgort-clark/ctec-126-weekly-assignment-7/README.md

 - Your page must show all of the stories returned from the API.
 - An HTML ```<select>``` control should be used that allows a person to select the news section they want to retrieve stories from.
 - The stories should be loaded on page load.
-- When the user selects another news section, the page must reload the stories for that section.
-The page MUST NOT reload.
+- When the user selects another news section, only the stories section of the page should reload.
+The entire page MUST NOT reload.
 - A Refresh button must be provided that allows a person to click it to get the latest stories.
-- For each story the following information must be displayed:
+- For each story, the following information must be displayed:
   - The "section" of the newspaper the article appeared in
   - The "title" of the article.
 Make the title a clickable link to the URL of the story
   - The story "abstract"